 Burnout is preventable.
 But the first step is recognizing the early phases of burnout and getting help before it’s full-blown.
 There are 5 stages of burnout.

-- Honeymoon: Stress doesn’t start after years on the job.
+- Honeymoon: Stress doesn’t start after decades on the job.
+It starts much sooner than that.
 Taking on a new job or a new venture is usually stressful.
 In this phase, we need to develop some positive coping strategies.